stonemjs/docs/src/docs/architecture/adapter.md

 #### Install

-Stone.js is framework-agnostic by design — no adapter is bundled by default.
+Stone.js is framework-agnostic by design, no adapter is bundled by default.
 You choose what to install:

 ::: tip
 The Node HTTP adapter is installed and activated by default when you create a new Stone.js project using the CLI.